humanitycodes/www/coursework/lessons/slides/js-objects.md

 }
 ```

 As you may notice, we're using the long-form version `person[attribute]`, instead of `person.attribute`.
 What's wrong with `person.attribute` in this case?
-Well, the long form of that isn't `person[attribute]`, but rather `person['attribute']`.
+Well, the long-form of that isn't `person[attribute]`, but rather `person['attribute']`.
 Do you see the subtle difference?

 The former is passing in the value of an `attribute` variable, but the latter is passing in the literal string, `'attribute'` - which is not dynamic and certainly not what we want.
 This will be made clearer with examples: